yWorks/yfiles-for-html-demos/demos/tutorial-yfiles-basic-features/01-graphcomponent/README.md

 The yFiles demo and tutorial applications use additional scripts and CSS (demo-ui) to reduce the amount of boilerplate code that is needed to get a good-looking demo app that shows the relevant features.
 All code samples included in this distribution can be implemented using plain HTML and TypeScript/JavaScript together with yFiles for HTML.

-For a minimal example of using yFiles for HTML to display a graph on a web page, please take a look at the [Basic Module Loading Demo](../../loading/basic-module-loading/).
+For a minimal example of using yFiles for HTML to display a graph on a web page, please take a look at the [Basic Demo Demo](../../loading/basic-demo/).

 ## App Generator